hoprnet/RPCh/README.md

 ### For developers

 - coverage: currently we can generate coverage reports for each project, but we do not have a threshold set in which we would fail our CI
 - dependency check: we currently use `check-dependency-version-consistency` to ensure consistency between the dependency version, future plan is to use `depcheck` for every project to ensure all libraries are correctly added per `package.json`

+## Deployment

+Deployment works mostly automated.
+Whenever changes are pushed/merged to the `main` branch, the CI system will automatically check

+- if it can build new application container images
+- if it can publish new npm packages

+If an application/package depends on a newer package version from npm, ASK Martins